-If you or your brand’s image, name or reputation is being affected by negative material being posted online, you have to find a way of defeating the negative effects with positive material, or restoring consumer trust and confidence.
+If you or your brand’s image, name or reputation is being affected by negative material being posted online, you have to find a way of diluting the negative effects with positive material, or restoring consumer trust and confidence.

-Actively monitoring online conversations extends beyond well-known corporations, celebrities, and security agencies.
-Being able to monitor the reputation of of individuals is also very important.
+Monitoring what is being said online extends beyond worldwide corporations, celebrities, and security-related departments.
+There’s also the reputation of individuals.
 For example, consider the scenarios below:

 - A former employee feels disgruntled after being fired.